Floating Contact Form Portlet

 Kuehne+Nagel sold its business in the Russian Federation, Azerbaijan, Belarus and Kazakhstan to its Managing Director effective July 20, 2022.

 The respective country organisations have transferred and are no longer in place.
-Accordingly, since August 1, 2022, Kuehne+Nagel’s business activities do not longer involve the Russian Federation, Belarus, Kazakhstan and Azerbaijan.
+Accordingly, since August 1, 2022, Kuehne+Nagel’s business activities no longer involve the Russian Federation, Belarus, Kazakhstan and Azerbaijan.

 Impact on global trade